 EXCEPT FOR ANY INDEMNIFICATION OBLIGATIONS IN SECTION 6 HEREUNDER, (i) IN NO EVENT SHALL EITHER PARTY BE LIABLE UNDER THESE TERMS FOR ANY CONSEQUENTIAL, SPECIAL, INDIRECT, EXEMPLARY, OR PUNITIVE DAMAGES WHETHER IN CONTRACT, TORT OR ANY OTHER LEGAL THEORY, EVEN IF SUCH PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES AND NOTWITHSTANDING ANY FAILURE OF ESSENTIAL PURPOSE OF ANY LIMITED REMEDY, AND (ii) EACH PARTY’S AGGREGATE LIABILITY TO THE OTHER PARTY UNDER THIS AGREEMENT FOR ANY CLAIM IS LIMITED TO FEES PAID BY CLIENT UNDER THE AGREEMENT DURING THE CURRENT OR PREVIOUS TERM.

 9.1.
 Governing Law.
-This Agreement shall be governed by the laws of the State of Utah except for its conflicts of laws principles.
-Any dispute or claim arising out of or in connection with the Agreement shall be adjudicated in Utah County, Utah.
+This agreement shall be governed by the laws of the State of California, without regard to conflicts of laws principles.
+Any dispute or claim arising out of or in connection with these Terms shall be adjudicated in Los Angeles County, CA.

 9.2.
 Entire Agreement.
 This Agreement, including any applicable Statement of Work, constitutes the entire agreement between the parties with respect to the subject matter hereof and any terms and conditions, purchase order, invoice, or other document relating to the subject matter hereof and any additional terms contained therein shall be null and void.